krzysztofzablocki/Sourcery/README.md

 Template used to generate equality for all types that conform to `:AutoEquatable`, allowing us to avoid writing boilerplate code.

-It adds `:Equality` conformance to all types, except protocols (because it would require turning them into PAT's).
+It adds `:Equatable` conformance to all types, except protocols (because it would require turning them into PAT's).
 For protocols it's just generating `func ==`.

 #### [Stencil template](Templates/AutoEquatable.stencil)